 These people management issues are some of the most challenging employers, and HR professionals have to face.

-An independent workplace review can be used as a targeted intervention to help identify and diagnose hidden or systemic issues or problems in a team or work area and then provide pragmatic solutions.
+An independent Workplace Review can help identify and diagnose hidden or systemic issues or problems in a team or work area and then provide you with clear, pragmatic advice and solutions.

-While workplace investigations typically occur after a complaint has been made, this type of workplace review is generally pre-emptive and is designed to stop situations from escalating.
+While workplace investigations typically occur after a complaint has been made, this type of Workplace Review is generally proactive.
+It is designed to clear the air and stop situations from escalating.

 INSIGHT.
 CLARITY.
 FOCUS.

 Some situations where a Workplace Review may assist:

 - Interpersonal conflicts are brought to management’s attention, such as tension between team members, team members and management, or management and Board members.

 - There are signs or measures of conflict or disengagement, such as increased turnover, increased absenteeism, increased workplace incidents and accidents, lower productivity, or lower profitability.